flagpolejs/flagpole/docs/scenario.md

 - PATCH
 - OPTIONS

+Alternately, you can set the HTTP verb/method as part of the `open` method.

 ### setProxyUrl(proxyUrl: string): Scenario

 If your network requires you to proxy the request through another URL, set that here.